jhonfe64/Carrito-de-compras/README.md

 ### To clone the repository and running the project please follow this instructions:

-- Type on vsc console: git clone https://github.com/jhonfe64/postcastChannel.git
+- Type on vsc console: git clone https://github.com/jhonfe64/Carrito-de-compras.git
-- Open the index file
+- to run the project type npm start